iifl-logo

 CORPORATE GOVERNANCE

-A separate section on detailed report on Corporate Governance practice followed by the Company under SEBI (LODR) Regulations, 2015 along with a certificate from Practicing Company Secretary, confirming the compliance forms a part of this report.
-The Board of Directors supports the basic principles of corporate governance and lays strong emphasis on transparency, accountability and integrity.
+The Company has complied with the Corporate Governance requirements under the Companies Act, 2013 and Regulations 17 to 27 and 46 of the SEBI (LODR) Regulations, 2015, as amended from time to time.
+A separate section containing the detailed Corporate Governance Report, along with a certificate from a Practicing Company Secretary confirming compliance, forms part of this Annual Report.
+The Board supports the basic principles of corporate governance and places strong emphasis on transparency, accountability and integrity.

 SECRETARIAL STANDARDS

-BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT (BRSR)
+BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT (‘BRSR)

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT